 First, the municipality must place a referendum on the Primary Election ballot, asking voters to give their municipal government the authority to create an aggregation program.
 Once the referendum is approved, the municipality creates an aggregation plan that includes the objectives, procedures, and process for the Program.
 The municipality, through its expert consultants, then seeks bids from ARES to obtain competitive electricity supply rates for prospective participants.
 A resident or small business is able to opt out of the municipality’s program, if they so choose, without penalty.
 Once a winning supplier has been selected, this supplier sends opt-out notices detailing the Program to all eligible residential and small business account holders.
 The letter indicates the new fixed rate vs. the utility “price-to-compare,” and for how long the rate will remain in effect (term).
 If the account holder wishes to participate and receive the newly negotiated lower rate, no action is required.
 If, on the other hand, they do not wish to participate, they must remit the portion of the letter indicating they do not wish to participate, within 30 days of the letter’s postmark.
 With consideration given to customer meter read dates, the new supply rate begins the following month, though the new rate is not visible on the bill until the following month’s bill for the previous month’s service.

 How does Municipal Aggregation impact my current situation and electricity bill?

 The impact of municipal aggregation is primarily savings and long-term price stability.
 You will continue to receive a single bill and make one payment to Ameren and will continue to receive all other services from Ameren.

-Your electricity bill has three cost components – electric delivery charges, electric supply charges, in addition to taxes and other fees.
+Your electricity bill has three cost components – electric delivery charges, electric supply charges, and taxes and other fees.
 Municipal aggregation changes only the supply component of your bill.
-This is the only portion of your bill which is affected.
+This is the only portion of your bill which is deregulated.